Comparison

 | PDF merge | Yes (core endpoint) | No — not in the documents API |

-| Pricing model | Per-document only (no subscription) | Tiered subscription; overage only above €60/mo (else buy boost packs) |
+| Pricing model | Subscription tiers: Indie $16/mo (4,000 req), Pro $79/mo (25,000 req) | Tiered subscription; overage only above €60/mo (else buy boost packs) |

-| Per-document price | Free during beta, 100 req/IP/month | €0.017 (Starter €5/mo) → €0.005 (Premium €300/mo); overage €0.006/doc on Pro+ tier |
+| Per-document price | ~$0.004 (Indie) → ~$0.003 (Pro) | €0.017 (Starter €5/mo) → €0.005 (Premium €300/mo); overage €0.006/doc on Pro+ tier |

-| Free tier | 100 req/month/IP, no signup | 20 docs/mo, 1-day retention, 30s timeout |
+| Free tier | 250/mo with a free key (no card); 100 req/month/IP keyless | 20 docs/mo, 1-day retention, 30s timeout |

-| Auth model | None during beta (anonymous, IP-rate-limited) | API key required |
+| Auth model | X-API-Key (free key, emailed); keyless anonymous calls allowed for trial | API key required |

 | Template authoring | Acrobat / Preview / LibreOffice Draw / pdftk (any AcroForm-aware editor) | Web dashboard with HTML+Liquid+SCSS editor |